HuwCampbell/orc-haskell/README.md

 Currently, we have property based round-tripping tests for Orc files, and golden tests for the examples from the ORC specification.
-All files from the examples given in the ORC repository work, (apart from the LZ4 encoded one).
+All files from the examples given in the ORC repository work, (apart from the LZO and LZ4 encoded ones).